Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/line.md

 }
 ```

-We want to customize the style of the different traces, so the chart
+We want to customize the style of the different traces so the chart
 is easier to read.
 We will display the 'Max' trace in red, the 'Min'
-trace in blue, and apply a dash style to the 'regular' temperature
+trace in blue and apply a dash style to the 'regular' temperature
 plot.

 Here is the definition of the chart control: